sachin-lamp/mysql/README.md

-This is a sample file to test git.
+jklhis is a sample file to test git. second line of text goes here